Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Results

 \subsection{Semantic Structure}

-We propose a novel semantic structure interpretation of the experimental results presented in Section~\ref{sec:train_res}.
-We assert that pairwise representation loss presented in Eq.~\ref{eq:pair_contrast} effectively brings utterance and template representations closer, enhancing semantic distances within relevant utterance sub-cluster correlated with a single template.
+We propose a semantic structure interpretation of the experimental results presented in Section~\ref{sec:train_res}.
+We assert that pairwise representation loss (Eq.~\ref{eq:pair_contrast}) brings utterance and template representations closer, enhancing semantic distances within utterance sub-cluster correlated with a template.

-We invent a straightforward apparatus with which we can clearly examine our hypothesis.
-Semantic Compression method (Section~\ref{sec:infer}) performs a summation of utterance and template representations in a rather direct approach to enhance the aforementioned cluster properties.
-We report in Table~\ref{tab:inf_scale} that our approach works well with augmentation-stable (Section~\ref{sec:aug_res}) source datasets, demonstrating the value of semantic structure interpretation.
+To examine the hypothesis, our semantic compression test (Section~\ref{sec:infer}) estimates how much we can enhance the aforementioned cluster properties by adjusting the hyperspace in a semantically interpretable way.
+Table~\ref{tab:inf_scale} reports that the test succeeds with augmentation-stable (Section~\ref{sec:aug_res}) datasets of SNIPS and ATIS\footnote{The test succeeds with $\lambda^\textit{comp} = 0.1\text{ or }0.2$, and $\lambda^\textit{comp} = 0.5$ is not selected for any of datasets.
+We leave experiments with continuous $\lambda^\textit{comp}$ values to future work.}, while non-stable datasets of MASSIVE and CLINC150 yield inconclusive results.
+This outcome shows the value of semantic structure interpretation and augmentation stability.